JulienLagarde09/Coordination-dynamics-models-Haken-Kelso-Bunz-Schoner--Jirsa-Dynamics-and-stochatic-processes/README.md

 Miscelaneous

 Reference about the integration scheme: Higham, D. J. (2001).
 An algorithmic introduction to numerical simulation of stochastic differential equations.
 SIAM review, 43(3), 525-546.
 Or numerous textbooks (Risken, Platen, Gardiner, Kloeden, Haken).
-See Ito vs Stratonovitch calculi too.
+Check out Ito and Stratonovitch calculi.
-*Remember: When you integrate a white noise you obtain the Wiener process (Brownian motion)
+*Remember: When you integrate a white noise you obtain the Wiener process (maths for the Brownian motion) *white noise is the increment of a Wiener process, check out Ito calculus and discretization schemes for numerics.
+The variance of the Wiener process is dt, white noise is a special stochatic process, gaussian delta correlated, flat power spectrum by Wiener Khintchine theorem, and with standard deviation sqrt(dt).

 This could be done (future?) in Julia: see https://diffeq.sciml.ai/stable/tutorials/sde_example/